Hellbound: Hellraiser II: Casting

 Nicholas Vince, who plays the Chatterer, received a hook to the jaw while filming a scene involving his character being impaled on a swinging torture rack surrounded by the many hanging chains.
 He also requested his character have eyes to help his vision, which caused some discontent with fans who derided the new design.
-A scene in which the character receives his "vision" was removed from the final cut, causing some confusion at his introductory scene in Hellbound featuring him in his original "eyeless" guise.
+A scene in which the character has his vision restored was removed from the final cut, resulting in some bad continuity—since his introductory scene in Hellbound features him in his original eyeless state.